imouto2005-zz/project-4-react/README.md

 The app is live [here](http://128.199.214.210/)!

-My rails Github repo can be found [here](https://github.com/imouto2005/project-4-rails) as well!
+My rails Github repo can be found [here](https://github.com/imouto2005/project-4-rails) as well.

 ## Development